Joe Baird, Former County Administrator Phil Barth, Barth Construction, Inc.

 In the Indian River County 2015 “Popular Annual Report for the Fiscal Year Ended September 30, 2015,” IRC proudly reported that: The Fire Rescue/EMS Station #13 was completed in 2015 for $ 2.2 million.

-Through a public records request, we have obtained the billing for Station # 13 and in addition to the the cost of building station #13 exceeding $ 2 million, the professional services charged to IRC, exceeded $ 200,000.
-The professional services, exceeding $ 200,000, which should include a profit, were then marked up 10%.
+Through a public records request, we have obtained the billing for Station # 13 and the professional services charged to IRC, in the amount of $ 225,000, which presumably include a profit, were then marked up 10%.

-In fact, at the December 20, 2016 meeting of the IRC Commissioners, with a three to two vote, fire station # 14 was approved and awarded to Barth, which will also have costs exceeding the Design/Builders’ Competitive Negotiations Act, Section 287.055 threshold.
+In fact, at the December 20, 2016 meeting of the IRC Commissioners, with a three to two vote, fire station # 14 was approved and awarded to Barth Construction.

 In our next article we will examine the itemized costs of building Station # 13.
 Other articles will examine how, in 2005, Barth was selected as the “most qualified firm.”
 As well as a lawsuit Barth is facing in connection with a residence in Orchid Island.